aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

 ones that generated the final DIFF score.
 This is done by using the `WRITE` option:
 ~~~
-COMPAREVC xtal1.cif xtal2.cif WRITE
+COMPAREVC xtal1.cif xtal2.cif WRITE compare-final.res
 ~~~
 which generates a `.res` file (`compare-final.res`) containing the deformed structure 1.
+Any file format written by critic2 can be used in the WRITE option.
 In addition, a second file is written (`compare-final.xy`) with the diffraction pattern for this same structure.
 The powder diffraction patterns of the original structures can be generated and plotted for